Good customer service: 10 ways to deliver great customer service

 Companies that offer omnichannel support:

-- Handle significantly more help tickets — 5.7 times as many requests on average
+- Handle significantly more tickets—5.7 times as many requests on average.

 2. Have empathy

-"In 2021, we will see customers expecting companies to continue to be more empathic and flexible than they’ve been in the past."Ben Motteram, Principal and CX Expert
+"In 2021, we will see customers expecting companies to continue to be more empathic and flexible than they’ve been in the past."Ben Motteram, CX expert

 3. Put customers at the center of your orbit